 While the international community development field started out in an eclectic fashion, borrowing from many different disciplines, real progress on the ground has sometimes seemed elusive.

 These difficulties have led to healthy self-questioning about the belief in an all-knowing external change agent.
+Many now wonder whether democracy itself is the right solution in Africa and other places that rapidly moved from colonialism to self-governance attempting a Western democracy model.

 It's our opinion also that the entry of major new philanthropic foundations into international development, and the smaller but more targeted U.S. government investments in international projects, have uncovered much new evidence about what has been effective.